 An individual appointed by the legally authorized representative of the entity to be the primary contact for routine TWC communication and be responsible for meeting all Standards for Providers and contract requirements.

+Directorate

+An organizational level below division and above field headquarters.

 Disability Determination Services (DDS)

 SSA program, that conducts disability determinations and medical continuing disability reviews for SSI/SSDI recipients.